Elimelech70/Trading_Application/Documentation/TRADING SYSTEM PROJECT METHODOLOGY.md

 This methodology defines the standardized process for developing and maintaining the Trading System within GitHub Codespaces environment.
 It ensures consistency, traceability, and quality across all development activities.

+When providing solutions to requests, or performing troubleshooting, Claude always presents artefacts one at a time!
+This is an imperative as time being asked to start Claude's work again having provided several artefacts wastes time and Claude resource access time.

 ### Key Differences from Google Drive Version:
 - **Documentation Storage**: GitHub repository instead of Google Drive
 - **File Discovery**: Git status and repository scanning instead of Drive API